AnkieFan/Pentomino-Tetris-Game-with-Bot/README.md

 # Pentomino Tetris Game with a Bot
 Project 1-1, Maastricht University.
 Oct 2021 – Jan 2022.

-In this project, a (Java) computer program has to be implemented that fills up a given rectangle with given objects (pentominoes).
+In this project, a program has to be implemented that fills up a given rectangle with given objects (pentominoes).
 In the second phase, a Tetris game is implemented in which the falling objects are pentominoes.
 In the last phase, an algorithm has to be designed to solve three dimensional knapsack problems.
 ![Game Overview](imgs/game1.png)